react4j/react4j/docs/arez.md

 Arez is built around a data flow graph where state modifications flow through the graph updating nodes only as required.
 Data nodes are always up to date and perform the minimum amount of work based on the graph definition.

-The React4jArez library bridges the two systems, triggering view updates when the state updates.
-Changes to observable data that a `ReactArezComponent` component uses during rendering will schedule the component for re-rendering.
+The React4j library bridges the two systems, triggering view updates when the state updates.
+Changes to observable data that a `@View` component accesses during rendering will schedule the component for re-rendering.
 The developer controls the scope of the re-render by controlling the size of the component.

 ## Getting Started

-The simplest approach to defining an Arez enabled component is simply to extend `ReactArezComponent`.
-This will result in the `render()` method being invoked within the scope of a read-only, tracking (Arez) transaction.
-Changes to the observable state accessed within the scope of the `render()` will schedule the component for re-rendering.
+To trigger re-renders of a react4j component when observable Arez state is modified then set the `type` parameter of the `@View` annotation to `TRACKING` (i.e. Annotate the component with `@View( type = View.Type.TRACKING )`).
+This will result in the `@Render` annotated method being invoked within the scope of a read-only, tracking (Arez) transaction.
+Changes to the observable state accessed within the scope of the `@Render` annotated method will schedule the component for re-rendering.

 Below is a `Footer` component extracted from a [TodoMVC](https://todomvc.com/) implementation.
 It accesses the observable state `AppData.model.totalCount()`, `AppData.viewService.getFilterMode()` and